vuestorefront/vue-storefront/packages/core/docs/guide/error-handling.md

 # Error handling

-A flexible way of error handling is essential for a framework like Vue Storefront.
-We decided to put all errors in reactive objects so they can be easily managed in the template.

-Each composable returns an `error` computed property.
-It is an object which has names of async functions from composable as keys and Error instance or `null` as a value.
+Each [composable](./composables) has a computed property called `errors` which stores errors from all methods within that composable.
+It's an object with keys matching the names of the methods within the composable, and Error instance or `null` as a value.

 ```vue
 <template>